gkulasik/grpc_assistant_server/README.md

 # GRPC Server Assistant

 ## About
-This project was born out of a need to be more efficient working with GRPC.
-Though very powerful and full of benefits, there are few tools that work well for development and testing against GRPC servers.
+This project was born out of a need to be more efficient in working with GRPC.
+Though very powerful and full of benefits, few tools work well for development and testing against GRPC servers.

 Various GRPC tools require special syntax, lacked features, and sometimes don't work as expected.
-These tools are extremely appreciated and I know take extra time to maintainbut coming from tools like Postman it makes it difficult to keep a similar development efficiency.
+These tools are extremely appreciated and I know take personal time to maintain but coming from tools like Postman it makes it difficult to keep a similar development efficiency.

-One tool I consistently use is grpcrl [https://github.com/fullstorydev/grpcurl] and find it to be extremely usable and  reliable.
-Though, on account of it being a command line utility it suffers the same issues as regular curl [https://curl.haxx.se/] such as the tediousness of typing out JSON structure by hand for a request body.
+One tool I consistently use is grpcurl [https://github.com/fullstorydev/grpcurl] and find it to be extremely usable and  reliable.
+Though, on account of it being a command-line utility, it suffers the same issues as regular curl [https://curl.haxx.se/] such as the tedious typing of JSON request bodies.

 We already have great development tools for HTTP requests like curl and Postman [https://www.postman.com/] so I thought about why not use them to create and format our GRPC requests.